-Vietnam resorts around Nha Trang, Ninh Van Bay
+Nha Trang, Ninh Van, Cam Ranh Bay escapes

 Nha Trang is a short flight south of Danang on a Vietnam Airlines A320.
 The airport is tight with carry-on baggage so be careful with your art purchases and hand-carry items.
 Foreigners are usually left alone, airport staff venting their ire instead on hapless Vietnamese travellers.
 The town actually looks like a seaside resort with a long breezy marine drive dotted with palm trees.
 There are public beach areas with nice thatch-palm umbrellas and endless views.

 Nha Trang is a bit like the Pattaya of yore, minus the sleaze, the drug-laced transvestite nipples, the sanitation problems, the crime, the bars, the neon and badgering trinket vendors.
-Diving is popular, if unexceptional, in Nha Trang and, spa treatment.
+Diving is popular, if unexceptional, in Nha Trang and a plethora of spa treatments abound.
 There is some amount of commerce in town though much of this bustle is around the big shipyards near Cam Ranh Bay.

 Heightening senses as well as buoying prices is the wonderful Evason Ana Mandara & Six Senses Spa.
 As would be expected, this beautiful garden property features a Six Senses Spa set in its own private enclave at one end of the property.
 There are treatment rooms for couples with sunken Jacuzzis.
 Choose a package or go a la carte.
 If you're not warm enough by the beach, head for the sauna and herbal steam, then ponder the spelling and pronunciation of words like kinesiology.
 The spa is airy and bright with pleasing garden features.